4-Chess - Adversaries and Allies

 Once an individual is known for uttering falsehoods, he loses effectiveness, and may find three players have teamed up against him.
 And once a betrayal occurs, very strong emotions for revenge are created that begin to affect plays.
 Even the most Spock-like human will find it difficult not to waste a move in revenge for a real or imagined wrong or betrayal.

 Chess requires a very disciplined logic to win, but the insertion of the possibility of deceit and betrayal can causes strong emotional conflicts to enter into the fray, confusing planned outcomes, just as in real life.
 Players must learn to see through the misleading rhetoric and read the board for clues.
 It is the introduction of the possibility of deception and betrayal into the game that makes it more like real life and exciting to play for everyone.
-Once again, though, silence may be the far better strategy.
+Once again, though, silence may be the far better strategy

 CONFIGURATION SYMMETRY and FAIRNESS